vojin154/pa_fix_direction_serialization/README.md

 This mod is for the game Prison Architect.
 It aims to fix staff and prisoner directions not saving properly, resulting in losing them on save load.

 I didn't run into any issues during testing, so it should work fine.
-If you however do end up having any problems, don't be shy and share them, and in-case you know the answer said problem, why not pull request a fix?
+If you however do end up having any problems, don't be shy and share them, and in-case you know the answer to said problem, why not pull request a fix?

 ## Installation